containerize-com/Products/en/version-control/gitlab/faqs.md

 Yes, GitLab can be integrated with third-party services to expand its capabilities.
 ### Is GitLab free software?
 Yes, GitLab Community Edition CE is free of cost software.
 The source code of open source GitLab software is available at [Github](https://github.com/gitlabhq/gitlabhq).
-### What is GitLab vs GitHub?
+### What is GitLab vs GitHub? | Difference between github and gitlab.
-The main difference between GitHub and GitLab software is the platform each philosophy presents.
+The main difference between GitHub and GitLab source code management system is the platform each philosophy presents.
 GitHub has only public repository on free plan and has higher availability.
 GitLab has built-in continuous integration or delivery web based DevOps lifecycle tool.
 Gitlab is focused on offering a features based system with a centralized and integrated platform for web developers.
 ### Who is the owner of GitLab?
 Owner Of GitLab is Sid Sijbrandij - Co-founder and CEO - GitLab, Inc.
 ### Is GitLab like GitHub?